FutureFeed, CMMC 2.0, and Shared Responsibility

 What FutureFeed Is Designed to Do

-FutureFeed is a governance, risk, and compliance (GRC) platform whose mission is to help organizations:
+FutureFeed is a third-party Software-as-a-Service (SaaS) governance, risk, and compliance (GRC) platform designed to support internal security governance and CMMC compliance management activities.
+It helps organizations:

 - Manage IT and security activities